RobNobile/rag-csv-poc/README_FLASK.md

 │   └── app.js                 # Frontend JavaScript
 ├── uploads/                    # Temporary CSV storage (auto-created, gitignored) ├── data/
-│   └── vdat_cox_mapping.csv   # Example CSV data
+│   └── vehicle_mapping_sample.csv   # Example CSV data
 └── memory_bank/
     └── ... (project documentation)
 ```

-## Session Management
+## Deployment Notes

-The application uses **in-memory session management** with Flask sessions:
+The application uses a **single global RAG instance** optimized for local single-user deployments:

-- Each user gets a unique session ID
+- Simple, lightweight architecture
-- RAG instances are stored per session in a dictionary
+- No session management overhead
-- Sessions persist during server runtime
+- Uploaded files are stored in a single `uploads/` directory
-- Uploaded files are stored in session-specific directories
+- RAG state persists during server runtime

-**Note:** Sessions are cleared when the server restarts.
-For production use with multiple workers, consider implementing Redis-based session storage.
+**Note:** When the server restarts, you'll need to re-upload your CSV file.
+This is by design for local development use.

 ## Development